rahee554/af-table/README.md

 # AF Table

-A Laravel Livewire “datatable” component that makes it effortless to display, search, filter, sort, paginate, and export your Eloquent model data.
+A Laravel Livewire "datatable" component that makes it effortless to display, search, filter, sort, paginate, and export your Eloquent model data.

 ## Why Use AF Table?

-- **Zero-boilerplate setup**: Just register the `aftable` component and you’re ready.
+- **Zero-boilerplate setup**: Just register the `aftable` component and you're ready.
 - **Instant server-powered search** across all visible columns.
 - **Column-based sorting** with toggles for ascending/descending.
 - **Per-column filters** (text, select, number, and date-range).